- A 3 year old with a complete personality change and a return of separation anxiety.

 A clinical diagnosis of PANS/PANDAS syndrome in children is based on a combination of personal history, clinical examination, and laboratory tests.
 Prior to a PANS/PANDAS diagnosis, other syndromes must be excluded.
 These include as general OCD, tic disorders, Sydenham chorea, and general anxiety.

-Lab tests can show if there has been a preceding infection, but they must be used in conjunction with a thorough clinical history.
+Lab tests for PANS and PANDAS can show if there has been a preceding infection, but they must be used in conjunction with a thorough clinical history.
 A patient need not present with an illness for a PANS/PANDAS diagnosis.
 Some patients only need to be exposed to a pathogen to be affected.
 Currently, no conclusive diagnostic blood or neurological tests can definitively diagnose PANS/PANDAS.

 Most doctors only see the psychiatric PANS/PANDAS symptoms in children and don’t understand the medical source of the often extreme behaviors.
 Since people are seen as having a mental health condition and not a physical medical condition, they do not receive proper treatment.
 Understanding that there is an infectious source to the neuropsychiatric and neurocognitive symptoms is critical to helping patients get the necessary treatment.
 This makes the controversy around the disease is even greater than the controversy surrounding PANS/PANDAS.